 The view from the trail of the waterfall is better than it is down in the canyon as you cannot see the last cascade of the waterfall since you are standing on top of it.
 But it is a beautiful spot to visit.

 To get to the waterfall just follow the river instead of hiking up on the hill again.
 It is well worth the detour just to see the beauty of Djúpagil canyon.
 We tried bathing in the river just before we reached the waterfall, but it had become a bit too cold.

-My husband bathed in a small waterfall in the cold river anyway, but I was so relaxed after my 1-hour-soak in the perfect temperature, that I didn't want to go in again.
+My husband bathed in a small waterfall in the cold river anyway, but I was so relaxed after my 1-hour-soak at the perfect temperature, that I didn't want to go in again.

 Also by that time I had totally dried off and taken off my bathing suit.
-It is a bit of a hassle taking off one's wet bathing suit wrapped inside a towel with people watching.
-But by now, so far down the river, we were totally alone.
+It is a bit of a hassle taking off one's wet bathing suit wrapped in a towel with people watching.
+But by now, so far down the river, we were completely alone.

 As we were admiring the view of Djúpagil canyon, we were talking about how it would be faster to hike through Djúpagil canyon instead of up the hills, but then we saw that the canyon is impassable at the point of the waterfall.

-After our hike we stayed at a lovely hotel in the vicinity of Reykjadalur, called Frost and Fire.
-I have written another article on the hotel as it was heavenly sitting in a hot pool on the bank of the river by the hotel after a hike in the Reykjadalur valley.
+After our hike, we stayed at a lovely hotel in the vicinity of Reykjadalur, called Frost og funi - Frost and Fire.
+I have written another travel-blog on the hotel as it was heavenly sitting in a hot pool on the bank of the river by the hotel after a hike in the Reykjadalur valley.
 I can wholeheartedly recommend such a treat :)